PubInv/ATX-Preemie/latrine/stories.md

 http://bildr.org/blog/wp-content/uploads/2012/03/rfp30n06le-arduino-motor.png

 With a 6volt lantern battery.
 Unfortunately, the fan I bought does NOT work with 12 V!
 Curses, I bought the wrong fan!
 I tried to hook up two lantern batteries in series, but couldn't run the fan that way.
 However, I am confident the MOSFET switching will let us switch a 12 V or higher power supply.
+[Correction: The fan does work with 12V, I had a bad battery.

 Here is a photo of the set up: